shakacode/react_on_rails/docs/configuration.md

   # Default for `prerender_caching` is false.
   config.prerender_caching = true

-  # Retry request in case of time out on the vm-renderer side
+  # Retry request in case of time out on the node-renderer side
   # 5 - default, if not specified
   # 0 - no retry
   config.renderer_request_retry_limit = 5

-  # VmRenderer is for a renderer that is stateless.
+  # NodeRenderer is for a renderer that is stateless.
 It does not need restarting when the JS bundles
   # are updated.
 It is the only custom renderer currently supported.
 Leave blank to use the standard
   # mini_racer rendering.
-Other option is VmRenderer
+Other option is NodeRenderer
   # Default for `server_renderer` is "ExecJS"
-  config.server_renderer = "VmRenderer"
+  config.server_renderer = "NodeRenderer"

   # You may provide a password and/or a port that will be sent to renderer for simple authentication.
   # `https://:<password>@url:<port>`.
 For example: https://:myPassword1@renderer:3800.
 Don't forget